Deshenfektion/gitlab-cicd-lite/docs/architecture.md

 Because the active-run map lives in memory, the server marks any pipeline still `running` at startup as `canceled` — it cannot have survived the restart.

+A crash also leaves the job's container behind, still running.
+Every container is created with a `cicd.pipeline` label, so on startup the server lists containers carrying that label and removes them.
+The shell executor has no equivalent handle on its processes, so an ungraceful shutdown can orphan them;
+that is one more reason the Docker executor is the default.